Jonny-Preuss/french_verb_learning/README.md

 ## ✨ Future Features (Planned)

-- Error-tracking log for a quick review of (repeated) mistakes
 - Request example sentences per tense/subject/verb to better imagine the verb in use (practice LLM calling with a pre-defined prompt on a free tier)
 - Web-based correctness checking via Le Conjugueur or Reverso (practice agentic tool-use features)